-4. It is becoming more common for employees (particularly those working in cryptoasset-related industries) to receive remuneration in crypto-assets.
-The Commissioner has been asked to provide guidance on how remuneration paid in crypto-assets is taxed.
-This Ruling sets out the Commissioner's view on the situation where an employee receives a bonus and agrees for an amount of that bonus to be paid in crypto-assets.
+4. The Ruling sets out the Commissioner's view on the situation where an employee receives a bonus and agrees for an amount of that bonus to be paid in cryptoassets.

-Application of the legislation
+Application of the legislation | Whakapānga o te whakature

-Whether crypto-assets received as a bonus are subject to PAYE or FBT
+Whether cryptoassets received under a valid salary sacrifice are subject to PAYE or FBT

 - 5. The first step is to consider whether the payment is subject to PAYE.
 This is because, to the extent that an employment-related benefit is taxable to an employee, it will not be a fringe benefit (s CX 4).
-Therefore, if the provision of crypto-assets to an employee falls within the PAYE rules, PAYE will apply even if the FBT rules would also otherwise apply. - 6.
+Therefore, if the provision of cryptoassets to an employee falls within the PAYE rules, PAYE will apply even if the FBT rules would also otherwise apply. - 6.
 Section CE 1 sets out the "amounts" that are treated as employment income.
 Relevantly, these include bonuses: